algent-al/solus-extra-repo/README.md

 ### Installing the packages
 Open Software Center and wait untill `eopkg-index.xml.xz` is updated.
-Search for the package name and then install click install.
+Search for the package name and then click install.

 ### Disable the Repo
 `sudo eopkg disable-repo Extra`